-Work-from-home burnout is real.
-It can be hard to get anything done—let alone work or job-hunting—when you’re at home due to a pandemic, wildfires or hurricanes are raging outside, and your kids need help with remote schooling.
-Uncertainty about the future can even make you take on more responsibilities as a precautionary measure, and it’s easy to become fatigued and overwhelmed as a result of it all.
+It can be hard to get anything done—let alone work or job-hunting—when you’re at trying to do it from home with all sorts of distractions swirling all around.
+Uncertainty about the future can even push you to take on more responsibilities as a precautionary measure, and it’s easy to become fatigued and overwhelmed as a result of it all.
 Luckily, there are ways to stay focused on the things you can and need to get done, ask for help, and monitor your mental health needs.

 Focusing on what is actually achievable

-It’s not unusual to be experiencing symptoms of work-from-home burnout in the current situation.
+It’s not unusual to be experiencing symptoms of work-from-home burnout.
 With never-ending “to do” lists running through your mind, you may feel like you’re not making a dent in your professional or domestic responsibilities.
 It can be really helpful to add parameters to your list of what needs to be done and when—and be sure to allow yourself breaks.

 - To help manage your workload, you can make lists of what can realistically be accomplished each day.
 Need an app to help keep you on track?
 Try Any.do, which sends you push notifications to remind you of what you have to do each day (and allows for the all-important satisfaction of swiping away a completed task).

-- Job hunting during the pandemic can sometimes feel disheartening, and you may even feel like you’re not doing enough if you don’t get responses.
+- Job hunting in stressful times can sometimes be disheartening, and you may even feel like you’re not doing enough if you don’t get responses.
 Set a realistic target for each day or week in terms of the number of jobs you hope to apply for and the number of people in your network to contact.

-- Schedule breaks throughout your day so that you can try to relax a little and refocus.
+- Schedule breaks throughout your day to help you relax and refocus.
 This can be hard to do at home—especially when you get up from your workspace and see a pile of laundry or other chores that need to be done—but you’re not going to be doing your best work if you’re tired and jumping from one task to the next.
 Set an alarm if you need to, but make sure you take the time to stand up and walk away from your computer!

 - Accept the fact that some things may have to take the back burner for a while, like responding to nonessential messages or cleaning the apartment as regularly as you would like.
 We’re all in the same boat, and no one is going to judge you.